bayramog-zz/azure-stack-docs.tr-TR/azure-stack/user/azure-stack-quick-create-vm-windows-powershell.md

   -SecurityRules $nsgRuleRDP,$nsgRuleWeb
 ```

-### <a name="create-a-network-card-for-the-virtual-machine"></a>Sanal makine için bir ağ kartı oluşturma
+### <a name="create-a-network-card-for-the-vm"></a>VM için bir ağ kartı oluşturun

-Ağ kartı, sanal makineyi bir alt ağa, ağ güvenliği grubuna ve genel IP adresine bağlar.
+Ağ kartı VM alt ağ, ağ güvenlik grubu ve genel IP adresine bağlanır.

 ```powershell
 # Create a virtual network card and associate it with public IP address and NSG